 Replacing your kitchen island can go a long way toward modernizing your kitchen without the expense of a renovation.
 Newer kitchen islands come with expanded functionality and can make a dramatic design impact.

-Step 1: Deciding What Kind of Kitchen Island
+Step 1 - Decide What Kind of Kitchen Island

 Before you start ripping out the old kitchen island, you should decide on what type of island you want to replace it with.
 Do you want another island?
 Or do you want a portable kitchen island?
 Is it taking up too much room in your kitchen?
 Are you going to build a custom kitchen island to replace the old one?